OGGM/oggm-edu/docs/index.rst

 ^^^^^^^^^^^^^^^^

 These interactive apps can be run on any computer with an internet connection.
-We currently only have one, but we have plenty of ideas - so stay tuned!
+We currently only have one app, but we have plenty of ideas - stay tuned!

 * :doc:`explorer`